This is the best clothed picture I could find of The Departed's Vera Farmiga (hint, hint). |

 We'll begin with the fact that I had a wagering interest in 22 of the 156 players who qualified for the U.S. Open.
 How did I find myself holding tickets for roughly 14% of the field?
 Let's break it down starting with my two season long teams which yielded a total of 10 separate entries (see if you can guess which team is in first place and which one I'm thinking of renaming "Don Draper's Liver"):

-"A" game when there's a prop from
+Apparently Charl only brings his "A" game when there's a prop from Game of Thrones at stake. |

 1. Phil Mickelson